 All Scottish Roads Authorities implement the guidance contained in “Well Maintained Highways: Code of Practice for Highway Maintenance Management, July 2005”.
 However, each authority applies the guidance in different ways, often due to established local practice and resources.
 The guidance requires each authority to prioritise inspection and repair of defects to road infrastructure, and this varies considerably between councils.
-There is clear potential to make financial savings through agreeing a consistent approach across the country.

 Failure to repair defects can sometimes lead to public liability insurance claims from drivers and pedestrians.
 Whilst these claims will be robustly defended legally by each council, the case can be weakened when individual councils do things differently.